ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

        "FNABSC  | maximum_snow_albedo" )

    This array is used to set some of the :term:`namelist` variables in the forecast model's namelist file.
 The variable names appear in the first column (to the left of the "|" symbol), and the paths to these surface climatology files on the native FV3-LAM grid (in the ``FIXLAM`` directory) are derived from the corresponding surface climatology fields (the second column of the array).

-..
-   COMMENT: Is this an accurate rewording of the original?

 ``CYCLEDIR_LINKS_TO_FIXam_FILES_MAPPING``: (Default: see below)
    .. code-block:: console